10 Days in Italy Itinerary: Rome, Florence, Cinque Terre & Venice

 • Take the ferry between towns for views (cheaper than private boat tour)

 When we arrived in Pisa, we stored our bags at the luggage storage facility right inside the train station.
+Just look at the signs that have a suitcase on them.
 You can walk to the Tower or Uber.
 It was a thirty minute walk and a beautiful day so we decided to walk.
 We spent about 30-45 minutes exploring and taking photos, had a quick bite to eat, then walked back to the train station and continued on to Florence.

-• Statue of David at the l’Academia Gallery- book early morning tickets for lowest crowds
+• See Michelangelo’s David at the l’Academia Gallery- book the early morning tickets for lowest crowds or the last time slot of the day

-• Art lovers must visit the Uffizi Museum
+• Art lovers must visit the Uffizi Museum.
+Try to book first ticket of the day.

 • For fantastic view of the Duomo, climb Giotto’s Campanile